syncfusion-content/flutter-docs/Flutter/maps/vector-layers/circle-layer.md

 ---
 layout: post
-title: Adding circles in Syncfusion Flutter maps | Syncfusion
+title: Adding Circle Layer in Flutter Maps widget | Syncfusion
-description: This section explains about how to add circles on the map and customize its appearance in the Flutter maps.
+description: Learn here all about adding Circle Layer feature of Syncfusion Flutter Maps (SfMaps) widget and more.
 platform: Flutter
 control: SfMaps
 documentation: ug
 ---

-# Circles in the Flutter maps
+# Circle Layer in Flutter Maps (SfMaps)

 Circle layer is a sublayer that renders a group of [`MapCircle`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapCircle-class.html) on [`MapShapeLayer`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer-class.html) and [`MapTileLayer`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapTileLayer-class.html).
 This section helps to learn about how to add the circles and customize them.